stephanieisiguzoro/marketing-performance-analysis/README.md

 - Where are conversion drop-offs?

 ## Analysis Summary
-- Organic traffic increased by X% over 6 months
+- Organic traffic increased by 65% over 6 months
 - Blog content accounted for the majority of organic sessions
 - Several keywords show strong impressions but weak CTR

 ## Visuals
-(Screenshots of charts will go here)
+(Screenshots of charts can be provided upon request)

 ## Business Recommendations
 - Optimize meta titles for high-impression keywords